 What is Moldman?

-Moldman is a mold removal service company with locations in St. Louis, Chicago, Kansas City, Tulsa & Oklahoma City.
+Moldman is a mold removal service company with locations in St. Louis and Chicago.
 Above all else, we believe in honest, no-hype mold removal.
 That’s why we created this guide.
 And as far as we know, this is the most exhaustive list on mold anywhere on the internet!

 In this guide you’ll find information about: